 Opal cards must be purchased from retail outlets or online.
 You can find a full list of these here.

-The main locations for visitors to purchase cards include:
+The primary locations for visitors to purchase cards include:

-Near City Train stations – You cannot buy or load credit on to your cards at train stations although most will have a newsagent or convenience store nearby where you can.
+Near City Train stations – You cannot buy your cards at train stations although there are some exceptions, like Circular Quay and the airport.
+Most stations will have a newsagent or convenience store nearby where you can buy a card.

 - Town Hall – Woolworths Town Hall 2 – George Street Sydney